validator/validator/README.md

         cd validator

-  5. Start the build script:
+  5. Start the checker Python script:

-        python ./build/build.py all
+        python ./build/checker.py all

-The first time you run the build script, you’ll need to be online and the build will need time to download several megabytes of dependencies.
+The first time you run the checker Python script, you’ll need to be online and the build will need time to download several megabytes of dependencies.

-The steps above will build, test, and run the checker such that you can open `http://localhost:8888/` in a Web browser to use the checker Web UI.
+The steps above will build, test, and run the checker such that you can open `http://127.0.0.1:8888/` in a Web browser to use the checker Web UI.

-Use `python ./build/build.py --help` to see command-line options for controlling the behavior of the script, as well as build-target names you can call separately; e.g.:
+Use `python ./build/checker.py --help` to see command-line options for controlling the behavior of the script, as well as build-target names you can call separately; e.g.:

-  * `python ./build/build.py build` (to build only)
+  * `python ./build/checker.py build` (to build only)

-  * `python ./build/build.py build test` (to build and test)
+  * `python ./build/checker.py build test` (to build and test)

-  * `python ./build/build.py run` (to run only)
+  * `python ./build/checker.py run` (to run only)

-  * `python ./build/build.py jar` (to compile `vnu.jar`)
+  * `python ./build/checker.py jar` (to compile `vnu.jar`)